 Winter Park is nearly built out and surrounded by other municipalities and jurisdictions of varying urban and suburban character.
-As mature, contained community, the city would seem to be in the optimal situation to fulfill with the statutory requirements of Chapter 163, F.S. (§163.3177(6)(a)) to discourage the proliferation of sprawl.
-The comprehensive plan, does in fact complies with the 2008 version of Chapter 163, F.S. through Objective 1-3.16.
+As a mature, self-contained community, the city is in an optimal situation to fulfill the statutory requirements of Chapter 163, F.S. (§163.3177(6)(a)) to discourage the proliferation of sprawl.
+The comprehensive plan does in fact complies with the 2008 version of Chapter 163, F.S. through Objective 1-3.16.

-In 2011, a new definition of "urban sprawl is introduced into Chapter 163, and reintroduces, with minor revisions, the primary indicators that a plan or a plan amendment does not discourage the proliferation of urban sprawl.
-One of the indicators that must be met now is that the plan should not "discourage or inhibit infill development or the redevelopment of existing neighborhoods and communities." (§163.3177(6)(a) 10).
+However, in 2011, a revised definition of "urban sprawl" is adopted into Chapter 163, which reintroduces, with minor revisions, a series of primary indicators that a plan or a plan amendment must meet to demonstrate that it does not discourage the proliferation of urban sprawl.
+One of those indicators is that the plan should not "discourage or inhibit infill development or the redevelopment of existing neighborhoods and communities." (§163.3177(6)(a) 10).